nemosminer/NemosMiner/README.md

       -[currency] to disable currency

-      If '+' is used, then only the explicitly enabled currencies are used If '-' is used, then all currencies algorithms except the disabled ones are used
+      If '+' is used, then only the explicitly enabled currencies are used If '-' is used, then all currencies except the disabled ones are used

-      Do not combine + and - for the same algo
+      Do not combine + and - for the same currency

       Examples:
       Currency list = '-EVR'
       Will mine anything but EVR

-      Algorithm list = '-EVR,-KIIRO'
+      Currency list = '-EVR,-KIIRO'
       Will mine anything but EVR and KIIRO

-      Algorithm list = '+EVR'
+      Currency list = '+EVR'
       Will mine only EVR

-      Algorithm list = '+EVR,+KIIRO'
+      Currency list = '+EVR,+KIIRO'
       Will mine only EVR and KIIRO

-      Algorithm list blank
+      Currency list blank
       Will mine anything